viliusddd/tick-it-off/README.md

 With the server running, go to <http://localhost:3000/api/v1/trpc-panel> to access available routes and their documentation.

-Need to login first, to be able to poke around the tRPC Panel:
+Need to log in first, to be able to poke around the tRPC Panel:

-1. Login, using `user/login`, copy `accessToken` value from the response.
+1. Log in, using `user/login`, and copy the `accessToken` value from the response.
-2. Go to `Headers` at the top right corner, enter `Authorization` to `key` and `accessToken` from previous step to `value` field.
+2. Go to `Headers` at the top right corner, enter `Authorisation` as `key` and `accessToken` from the previous step into the `value` field.
 Confirm